cfpb/development/code-reviews.md

 feature or bugfix following our [PR Template](https://raw.githubusercontent.com/cfpb/front-end/733397192b04551d56c847f3416b0bcdf5bab544/pr-template.md).
 Remember that the more information you provide to reviewers, the more context they will have.
 This leads to faster reviews, and less back and forth between everyone.

-### Ready to merge?

-You've got your sign-offs, now what?
-If you've made any review edits, it's best to squash them to keep the history clean (though not required).
-Use the merge button on GitHub (don't merge locally) and ensure any automated deployments succeed (typically found in the project's chat channel).
-If the PR included a versioned changed to the CHANGELOG, be sure to create and push a matching tag.

 ## Reviewing code